Vector35/binaryninja-api/docs/getting-started.md

 Plugins can be installed by one of two methods.
 First, they can be manually installed by adding the plugin (either a `.py` file or a folder implementing a python module with a `__init__.py` file) to the appropriate path:

-- MacOS: `~/Library/Application Support/Binary Ninja/plugins/`
+- macOS: `~/Library/Application Support/Binary Ninja/plugins/`
 - Linux: `~/.binaryninja/plugins/`
 - Windows: `%APPDATA%\Binary Ninja\plugins`